LukeTheEngineer/PenguinTCP/README.md

 **Replace /BOOST_INSTALL_DIR with the path to your Boost installation directory, and WORKFOLDER with the path to the folder where the source files are located.**

+**ADD THE LOCATION FOR THE BOOST CHRONO, THREAD, AND SYSTEM LIB FILES INTO THE CMAKELISTS.**

 This command will compile the source files into a binary executable named PenguinNET.

 Using the Project